Genez-io/genezio-documentation/docs/cli-tool/cli-commands/local.md

 ### Environment Variables for Functions

-For functions, the environment variable name is constructed by taking the function name, replacing any hyphens (-) with underscores (_), converting it to uppercase, and prefixing it with `GENEZIO_PORT_`.
+For functions, the environment variable name is constructed by taking the function name set in the `genezio.yaml`, replacing any hyphens (-) with underscores (_), converting it to uppercase, and prefixing it with `GENEZIO_PORT_`.
 For example:

 - If your function is named `user-service`, the environment variable would be `GENEZIO_PORT_USER_SERVICE`
 - If your function is named `authHandler`, the environment variable would be `GENEZIO_PORT_AUTHHANDLER`